-The Civil Aviation Authority of Bangladesh (CAAB) is expanding the Hazrat Shahjalal International Airport in Dhaka, Bangladesh, in order to address the continued increase in domestic and international passengers and cargo passing through the facility.
+The Hazrat Shahjalal International Airport in Dhaka, Bangladesh, is being expanded in order to address the continued increase in domestic and international passengers and cargo passing through the facility.

 The airport is anticipated to witness passenger traffic of approximately 12 million by August 2022 and up to 22 million by 2035.